The advantages of continuous galvanizing

-Batch dipped products are notoriously brittle and tend to crack when they are deformed or impacted.
+Batch dipped steel products are notoriously brittle and tend to crack when they are deformed or impacted.
 In contrast, a continuous galvanized coating is virtually 100% ductile free zinc.
 A continuous alloy-free coating can readily be bent nearly 180 degrees without cracking or peeling.

 More environmentally friendly

-Continuous galvanizing is environmentally friendly in terms of both lead content and energy usage.
+Continuous galvanizing steel is environmentally friendly in terms of both lead content and energy usage.
 The lead content in our coatings falls within the RoHS (Restriction of Hazardous Substances) standards, and the total energy needed to galvanize in our facilities is at least three times lower than comparable galvanizing by the batch hot dip method.

 Continuous galvanizing at Gregory IndustriesLearn how our experienced team performs continuous galvanizing at our Canton, Ohio, manufacturing facility.